Cruising

 Tidal predictions for Southend-on-Sea contained in both the BYC website and members printed handbook are computed by software developed at the National Oceanography Centre, UK.
 Copyright Reserved

-Cruising outside UK waters "post Brexit" (guides and forms)
+Cruising outside UK waters "post Brexit"

-• The UK is now treated as a "Third Country" by the EU.
-For most UK citizens, visa free visits to any of the 26 EU Schengen countries will be limited to 90 days in each rolling period of 180 days.
+The UK is now treated as a "Third Country" by the EU.
+For most UK citizens, visa free visits to any of the 29 EU Schengen countries will be limited to 90 days in each rolling period of 180 days.
 So, a 10 day long Skiing trip in March will potentially affect your extended summer cruise in EU waters (reducing it to 80 days only).
 Take the last day of your planned 'summer cruise', then count backwards over the past 180 days.
 Also make an allowance that you may get stuck in a foreign port due to bad weather, which may take you over the 90 day limit.

-• When both entering EU waters and returning to UK waters, you must now fly the Yellow "Q Flag" (but in France, "only" when you have something to declare).
+When both entering EU waters and returning to UK waters, you must now fly the Yellow "Q Flag" (but in France, "only" when you have something to declare).

-• Note: the VAT issues relate to the 'movement of goods' (the boat in this case), whilst the Schengen travel restrictions affect the movement of citizens.
+HMRC advise that you to carry evidence of the yacht's VAT status on board when venturing overseas.
+Note: the VAT issues relate to the 'movement of goods' (the boat in this case), whilst the Schengen travel restrictions affect the movement of citizens.

 Download various navigation chartlet's from the East Coast Pilot website: compilers of the East Coast Pilot Guide Book including entrances to the River Deben, River Ore and Walton Channel "Stone Point"